azavea/raster-vision/docs/quickstart.rst

 Each directory with a command name contains output for that command type across experiments.
-The directory inside those have our experiment ID as the name - this is so different experiments can share root_uri's without overwritting each other's output.
+The directory inside those have our experiment ID as the name - this is so different experiments can share ``root_uri``'s without overwriting each other's output.
 You can also use "keys", e.g.
 ``.with_chip_key('chip-size-300')`` on an ``ExperimentConfigBuilder`` to set the directory for a command across experiments, so that they can share command output.
 This is useful in the case where many experiments have the same CHIP output, and so you only want to run that